-The students of St. John’s will experience and gain understanding of the role of the Arts throughout the world and in their own lives through the acquisition of artistic vocabulary and skills and the exposure to a diverse range of artistic mediums.
-Students will build character and faith through participation in and appreciation of artistic performances both in the school and the community.
+The students of St. John’s experience and gain understanding of the role of the Arts throughout the world and in their own lives through the acquisition of artistic vocabulary and skills and the exposure to a diverse range of artistic mediums.
+Students build character and faith through participation in and appreciation of artistic performances both in the school and the community.

-Upper School Visual and Performing Arts Rotation
+Upper School Performing Arts

 All Upper School students sing in Chorus and play an instrument in the Concert Band.
 Students rehearse as a group and study instruments in sectionals led by an adjunct faculty of professional teacher-artists.
 All students perform in the Winter Christmas Celebration concert and the Spring Festival of the Arts concert.

 Advanced performing arts students have opportunities to participate by audition in groups like our OASIS Theatre Ensemble and OASIS Jazz Ensemble.
 These groups focus on building skills for competitive high school arts auditions and experiences.